 I got the mud cloth pattern for their tent, if you were wondering.
 It is gender neutral and matches our decor.

 With our hardwood floors, I wanted the kiddos to have something soft to sit on while they play.
 They love this leaf mat from Blabla Kids (do you remember the Blabla Kids mobiles in Aren’s and Rowen’s bedrooms?).

 Rowen will either lie down on the leaf mat and pretend to sleep, or grab it and drag it around like Linus with his blanket.
 It’s the cutest thing!
 He brought in some leaves from outside to play with too.
 This as as close as I get to camping.
 Sorry, kids.
 Not mama’s thing!

 Reading Nook with Recliner

 While the playroom is primarily for the kids, I planned for the adults too!
 Comfy seating with this recliner was the finishing piece for our playroom reading nook.
 I added in this Baby Relax recliner for two very important reasons:

 - These floors are HARD and adults need somewhere comfy to sit.

 - It’s great for reading books with the babies – which they LOVE!

-Of course, these kids are quick to grab a book and climb in someone’s lap if they get the chance.
+Of course, these kids are quick to grab their favorite books and climb in someone’s lap if they get the chance.
 I’ve even caught Aren rocking and reading to her babies.
 She loves pretending to be a teacher!